travis-ci/docs-travis-ci-com/user/deployment/script.md

     branch: develop
 ```

-`script` must be a scalar pointing to an executable file or command.

 If you need to run multiple commands, write a executable wrapper script that runs them all.

 If the script returns a nonzero status, deployment is considered